 How the CPTPP helps Canada-Australia trade and investment

-- The CPTPP will strengthen the rules-based trading environment and provide enhanced market access for exporters to, and investors in, Australia.
+- The CPTPP strengthens the rules-based trading environment and provides enhanced market access for exporters to, and investors in, Australia.

-- The CPTPP will establish duty-free access for trade in goods between Canada and Australia, eliminating tariffs for key Canadian exports including:
+- The CPTPP establishes duty-free access for trade in goods between Canada and Australia, eliminating tariffs for key Canadian exports including:

 - agricultural products: